- About Us

 If you are thinking about volunteering abroad, do it, you will not regret it.
 Thank you to the Island Institute and to PIE for helping me make this happen.”

-Keaton Lear is our very first EIL scholarship recipient who traveled to Spain this past summer in the Language and Cultural Traditions program.
+Keaton Lear was our first EIL scholarship recipient in 2017 who traveled to Spain in the Language and Cultural Traditions program.
 Here is a reflection from

 Keaton upon his return: